Postern of Fate: Plot summary

 Tommy and Tuppence have decided to retire and purchased a new residence, the Laurels.
 The house is located in Hollowquay, a resort town.
 The couple have inherited the library of the Laurels' previous owners, and Tuppence decides to sort through its collection of children's books.
-She examines a copy of The Black Arrow (1888), as she recalls reading this novel in her youth.
+She examines a copy of The Black Arrow (1888), for she recalls having read this novel in her youth.
 Inside the book, Tuppence finds a hidden message: "Mary Jordan did not die naturally.
 It was one of us.
-I think I know which one.
+I think I know which one."

 Tuppence searches for the grave of Mary Jordan, but is unable to locate it.
-She instead finds the grave of Alexander Parkinson, who was the book's original owner and the message's writer.
-Alexander had died at age 14.
+Tommy later finds the grave of Alexander Parkinson, who was the book's original owner and the message's writer.
+Alexander had died at the age of 14.
 Investigating the past of the Parkinson household, Tuppence finds out that Mary Jordan was employed as a governess for the Parkinsons.
 Mary reportedly died accidentally, poisoned by eating lethal foxglove leaves.
 The leaves had been mixed into a salad that she ate.
 The death occurred 60 years before the present.

 Tommy and Tuppence gather information about Mary from ageing villagers and learn that she was involved in "secret government affairs", involving the plans for the development of a new submarine.
 Tommy contacts his former associates in British intelligence, who confirm this information.
 The Beresfords learn that Mary was herself a British secret agent.

 The Beresfords are initially content to investigate this cold case, but their gardener Isaac Bodlicott is murdered on their doorstep.
 The couple are apparently close to uncovering a "long-buried secret", and there are mysterious enemies willing to stop them.